srosser2/GA03-Derive/README.md

   </br>

-  secureRoute was used when making the routes; only those that are logged in and have a valid token can access certain routes.
+  secureRoute was used when creating the routes; only those that are logged in and have a valid token can access certain routes.
 For example, any user can go to the register and log in pages but you have to have a token to visit the explore countries page.

 ### Frontend